-You can configure how DMP responds to failed I/O requests on the paths to a specified enclosure, disk array name, or type of array.
-By default, DMP is configured to retry a failed I/O request up to five times for a single path.
+You can configure how Dynamic Multi-Pathing (DMP) responds to failed I/O requests on the paths to a specified enclosure, disk array name, or type of array.
+By default, DMP is configured to retry a failed I/O request up to five minutes on various active paths.

-To display the current settings for handling I/O request failures that are applied to the paths to an enclosure, array name or array type, use the vxdmpadm getattr command.
+To display the current settings for handling I/O request failures that are applied to the paths to an enclosure, array name, or array type, use the vxdmpadm getattr command.

-See "Displaying recovery option values" on page 82.
+See "Displaying recovery option values" on page 81.